-• If you participate in the Commonwealth of Virginia 457 Deferred Compensation Plan, an estimated annuity from your plan will be included.
+If you participate in the Commonwealth of Virginia 457 Deferred Compensation Plan, include an estimated annuity from your plan.
+Also, check your savings progress; you may be eligible for catch-up contributions as you near retirement.
+For more information, see Chapter 3 - Commonwealth of Virginia 457 Deferred Compensation Plan.
 If you have another supplemental savings account, you can include this income in your plan.